Age of Discovery: Cortés' Mexico and the Aztec Empire

 In July, his men took over Veracruz and he placed himself under direct orders of new king Charles I of Spain.
 There Cortés asked for a meeting with Aztec Emperor Montezuma II, who repeatedly refused.
 They headed to Tenochtitlan and on the way made alliances with several tribes.
 In October, accompanied by about 3,000 Tlaxcaltec they marched to Cholula, the second largest city in central Mexico.
 Either to instill fear upon the Aztecs waiting for him or (as he later claimed) wishing to make an example when he feared native treachery, they massacred thousands of unarmed members of the nobility gathered at the central plaza and partially burned the city.

-Arriving in Tenochtitlan with a large army, on November 8 they were peacefully received by Moctezuma II, who deliberately let Cortés enter the heart of the Aztec Empire, hoping to know them better to crush them later.
-The emperor gave them lavish gifts in gold which enticed them to plunder vast amounts.
-In his letters to King Charles, Cortés claimed to have learned then that he was considered by the Aztecs to be either an emissary of the feathered serpent god Quetzalcoatl or Quetzalcoatl himself – a belief contested by a few modern historians.
-But he soon learned that his men on the coast had been attacked, and decided to hostage Moctezuma in his palace, demanding a ransom as tribute to King Charles.
+On 8 November, Cortés and his large army were welcomed by Moctezuma II in Tenochtitlan, who hoped to learn about them to eventually defeat them.
+Moctezuma gave lavish gifts, which led Cortés to plunder the city.
+Cortés claimed the Aztecs saw him as an emissary or incarnation of the god Quetzalcoatl, though this is contested by few historians.
+Upon learning that his men had been attacked on the coast, Cortés took Moctezuma hostage in his palace, demanding tribute for King Charles.

 Meanwhile, Velasquez sent another expedition, led by Pánfilo de Narváez, to oppose Cortès, arriving in Mexico in April 1520 with 1,100 men.
 Cortés left 200 men in Tenochtitlan and took the rest to confront Narvaez, whom he overcame, convincing his men to join him.
 In Tenochtitlán one of Cortés's lieutenants committed a massacre in the Great Temple, triggering local rebellion.
 Cortés speedily returned, attempting the support of Moctezuma but the Aztec emperor was killed, possibly stoned by his subjects.
 The Spanish fled for the Tlaxcaltec during the Noche Triste, where they managed a narrow escape while their back guard was massacred.
 Much of the treasure looted was lost during this panicked escape.
 After a battle in Otumba they reached Tlaxcala, having lost 870 men.
 Having prevailed with the assistance of allies and reinforcements from Cuba, Cortés besieged Tenochtitlán and captured its ruler Cuauhtémoc in August 1521.
 As the Aztec Empire ended he claimed the city for Spain, renaming it Mexico City.